jansam123/JIDENN/README.md

 </p>

 ### Transformer
 Transformer network (https://arxiv.org/abs/1706.03762) is a constituent-based architecture.
 It uses the self-attention mechanism to allow the particles to exchange information.
-The architecture is shown in the figure below.
+The architecture is shown in the figures below.

 <p align="center">
 <img src="images/transformer.jpg" width="600">